moleculerjs/site/source/0.12/docs/service.md

 broker.start();
 {% endcodeblock %}

-In the service file you can also be create the Service instance.
-In this case you need to export a function that returns the instance of [Service](#service).
+In the service file you can also create the Service instance.
+In this case, you have to export a function which returns the instance of [Service](#service).
 ```js
 // Export a function, the `loadService` will call it with the ServiceBroker instance.
 module.exports = function(broker) {